-We have granted the underwriter an over-allotment option.
-This option, which is exercisable for up to days after the date of this prospectus, permits the underwriter to purchase up to shares of our common stock from us to cover over-allotments, in each case at the public offering price that appears on the cover page of this prospectus, less the underwriting discounts and commissions.
+We have granted the underwriters an over-allotment option.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase up to [•] shares of our common stock (and/or pre-funded warrants to purchase up to [•] shares of our common stock in lieu thereof) from us to cover over-allotments (equal to 15% of the total number of shares of our common stock and pre-funded warrants sold in this offering), in each case at the public offering price that appears on the cover page of this prospectus, less the underwriting discounts and commissions.